swt30/thesis/chapters/01-introduction/01-introduction.md

 These considerations therefore naturally motivate the development of interior structure models.
 Finally, I have identified planets with thick water layers as being interesting targets for questions about heating and thermal effects.

-The aim of this dissertation is therefore to improve our understanding of waterworlds.
-In particular, I wish to answer the following questions:
+I have therefore investigated a range of topics relating to the internal structure of water-rich super-Earths.
+My work addresses the following key questions:

-- Does a more complete treatment for water's equation of state lead to differences in the interpretation of models of when compared to the zero-temperature case?
+- Under what conditions, and how strongly, does temperature affect the observable properties of a water-rich super-Earth?
+- How does this change when a vapour atmosphere is included on the models?
-- How strongly are observable properties of the planet affected by its environment?
-Does this change what we might assume about the habitability of such a planet?
+- How do different modes of heating and energy transport affect the interpretation of a watery planet?
+- Do water-rich planets undergo significant changes during migration?
-- Can we predict the thermal structure of watery super-Earths?
+- Can we use these models to understand more about the geology of watery planets?

-\noindent The remainder of this dissertation presents five items of work towards these aims.
+\noindent The remainder of this dissertation presents, in five chapters, my contributions to these questions.

 I begin\marginnote{
   \Cref{sec:an-improved-water-equation-of-state}
   \par\noindent "An improved water equation of state" } by presenting a newly synthesized equation of state for water that includes a full treatment of temperature dependence.
-I explain where I drew the data from, how I constructed it, and the features that make it suitable for planetary modelling.
+I explain where I obtained the data from, how I constructed the equation of state, and the features that make it suitable for planetary modelling.
-By comparing this to the equations of state used in other studies, I show that I have produced a more comprehensive and up-to-date coverage of the behaviour of water in the temperature and pressure ranges relevant to planetary interiors.
+By comparing this to the equations of state used in other studies, I show that I have produced a comprehensive and up-to-date coverage of the behaviour of water in the temperature and pressure ranges relevant to planetary interiors.

 Next\marginnote{
   \Cref{sec:watery-planet-interiors}